ralna/GALAHAD/doc/C/rst-dir/uls_functions.rst

 	*
 		- type

-		- is a one-dimensional array of type char that specifies the :ref:`unsymmetric storage scheme <doxid-index_1main_unsymmetric_matrices>` used for the matrix $A$.
+		- is a one-dimensional array of type char that specifies the :ref:`unsymmetric storage scheme<details-uls_storage__unsym>` used for the matrix $A$.
 It should be one of 'coordinate', 'sparse_by_rows' or 'dense'; lower or upper case variants are allowed.

 	*
 		- ne